cepharum/instant-yaml/README.md

 * It is small.
 * It is fast
 * It works out of the box.
 * It runs in a browser without need for any shim to fake NodeJS features.
+The included sandbox works in MSIE 11.
 * It reads simple YAML files.

 ## What is it not?